Slite Alternative for Small Businesses | Context Link | Context Link

 Slite

-Slite is a solid knowledge base app for teams that want a dedicated wiki with AI search.
-If you have the team buy-in to migrate content into Slite and keep it current, its doc verification, analytics, and clean editor make it a good choice especially for teams of 10-500.
+Slite is a solid wiki app for teams that want a dedicated place to write and organize documentation with AI search on top.
+If you have the team buy-in to migrate content into Slite and keep it current, its doc verification, analytics, and clean editor make it a good choice, especially for teams of 10-500.

 Context Link